foss-for-synopsys-dwc-arc-processors/embarc_osp/doc/documents/example/example.rst

 Application Note
 ################
-The following application notes provide step-by-step instructions on a broad range of topics to familiarize you with the use of embARC.
+The following application notes provide step-by-step instructions on a broad range of topics to familiarize you with the use of embARC OSP.

 * `Quick start guide <https://www.embarc.org/pdf/20150710_embARC_application_note_quick_start_guide.pdf>`_
 * `Adding a new NT-Shell command <https://www.embarc.org/pdf/20150710_embARC_application_note_ntshell_newcmd.pdf>`_